Teacher in Charge: Mrs C. SunnexRecommended Prior Learning

 8 Credits NCEA Level 1 Digital Technologies.

 Students choosing digital technologies pathways for NCEA Level 2 will develop the more specialised skills that industry partners say are in high demand.
-The new content covers two key areas, computational thinking and designing and developing digital outcomes.
+Digital content covers two key areas, computational thinking and designing and developing digital outcomes.

 8GB USB storage